somia20/Live-Speech-Text-transcription-using-faster-whisper/README.md

 **Features**

-Record audio using a microphone.
+Record audio using a microphone

-Transcribe the recorded audio into text.
+Transcribe the recorded audio into text

-Display the transcription in real-time.
+Display the transcription in real-time

 Requirements:-

 Python 3.x
 PyAudio
 tkinter
 faster_whisper